 While someone may be the ideal fit in terms of their professional background and work experience, they may not be the ideal fit in terms of personality.

-What attitudes and behaviours does your company exude?
+What attitudes and behaviors does your company exude?
 What is its vision and mission?
 Once you’ve established this, you should then ask:

-- What type of person would reflect these attitudes and behaviours?
+- What type of person would reflect these attitudes and behaviors?

 - Who could you bring to the company to help it progress?